Come Spend A Day With Us

-An easy walk along the towpath brings you to the Locktenders House, which is open Fridays, Saturdays and Sundays – 11:30AM to 4:30PM – during the canal boat season.
-Our volunteer interpreter will explain the important job locktenders and their families played in the daily operation of the Lehigh Canal.
+An easy walk along the towpath brings you to the Locktenders House, which is open Wednesday through Sunday – 12:00PM to 4:15PM – during the canal boat season.
+Our interpreter will explain the important job locktenders and their families played in the daily operation of the Lehigh Canal.
 Relax in the perennial flower garden behind the house and enjoy the view of the Lehigh River, or take a stroll along the riverbank where you’ll learn more about navigation on the Lehigh in the 19th century.

 The D&L Trail in Hugh Moore Park connects walkers, bicyclists and runners to the region’s national significant heritage.
 It travels along the Lehigh Canal to the Locktender’s House and Garden.
 Beyond the Park, the D&L Trail connects you to historic downtown Easton and nearby communities like Freemansburg and Bethlehem.
 Going further, the 165-mile network extends from Wilkes Barre, through the mountain of northeast Pennsylvania in Carbon and Luzerne counties, along the Lehigh River through the Lehigh Valley, and along the Delaware Canal and Delaware River.through Bucks County to Bristol.